benlasko/software_advice_web_scraper/README.md

 ## Overview

-### This project was completed for a small IT business.
-The script uses Beautiful Soup to gather the data listed below from each product page at softwareadvice.com.
+### This project was completed for a small IT business and my task was to scrape all product pages at softwareadvice.com.
+The script I wrote uses Beautiful Soup to gather the data listed below from each product page at softwareadvice.com.
 The data is saved to a Pandas DataFrame, a csv file, and can also be saved in a MongoDB database.

 * Product name
 * Product overview